HL7/fhir-medmorph/input/pagecontent/background.md

-### Implementation Guide Overview
+### Implementation Guide (IG) Overview

-Read the <a href="usecases.html">Use Cases</a> section for background on the initial representative MedMorph use cases that have been used to identify the MedMorph actors, create the MedMorph abstract model and workflows from which the MedMorph Reference Architecture (RA) is derived.
+Read the <a href="usecases.html">Use Cases</a> section for background on the initial representative MedMorph use cases that have been used to create the data exchange abstract model and workflows from which the MedMorph Reference Architecture (RA) is derived.
 The MedMorph Reference Architecture (RA) IG aims to minimize the burden on both the senders and receivers of data by providing a common method for obtaining data for research and public health for multiple use cases.
 The CDC established a Technical Expert Panel (TEP) comprised of a wide variety of representatives with relevant expertise to inform the development of the technical approach and the MedMorph RA IG.

 ### Guiding Principles